 Special exhibitions allow items to be displayed in a new and intimate context.

-In recent years there have been exhibitions of the world famous Burghley collection of Chinese snuff bottles, rare Japanese Kakiemon ceramics, of treasures from the Elizabethan period, European ceramics and a stunning collection of Japanese Lacquer.
+The Treasury is a purpose-built display area which gives the opportunity for a series of special exhibitions that focus upon areas of the collection that cannot usually be displayed in the staterooms.In recent years there have been exhibitions of the world famous Burghley collection of Chinese snuff bottles, rare Japanese Kakiemon ceramics, of treasures from the Elizabethan period, European ceramics and a stunning collection of Japanese Lacquer.

-Oriental Ceramics at Burghley
+The Georgians at Burghley

 The 2016 Treasury exhibition, ‘The Georgians at Burghley’ reflects the collecting of the Earls of Exeter at Burghley throughout the reigns of George I to George IV, encompassing the years 1714-1830.
 It includes, amongst other things, many pieces previously not exhibited: fine glassware, items of silver-gilt and an exceptional volume of botanical illustrations, as well as pieces of European porcelain, which will be more familiar.

 One of the lead items is a George II silver-gilt helmet-shaped ewer, Benjamin Pyne, London 1727.
 The Royal Arms on the ewer, and its date, suggest that this was the Almoner’s fee received by Brownlow, 8th Earl of Exeter at the Coronation of George II in 1727.
 The role of Almoner has been held by Earls and Marquesses of Exeter since the early 17th Century.
 Benjamin Pyne (c.1653-1732) was the leading London goldsmith of his time.